inducer/pycuda/doc/source/driver.rst

   .. method:: push()

     Make *self* the active context, pushing it on top of the context stack.
+    CUDA 2.0 and above only.

   .. method:: pop()

     Remove *self* from the top of the context stack, deactivating it.
+    CUDA 2.0 and above only.

-  .. method:: get_device() [static method]
+  .. staticmethod:: get_device()

     Return the device that the current context is working on.

-  .. method:: synchronize() [static method]
+  .. staticmethod:: synchronize()

-    Wait for all activity in this context to cease, then return.
+    Wait for all activity in the current context to cease, then return.

 Concurrency and Streams
 -----------------------